Cultural impact of Whitney Houston: Covers and samples

 Houston's music has been recorded, sampled and performed by a variety of artists.
 One of the first songs of Houston's to be covered was "Eternal Love", her collaboration with Paul Jabara on his album, Paul Jabara & Friends (1983) by fellow soul singer Stephanie Mills on her album, Merciless (1983), less than two years before Houston officially released her debut album.
 In addition, Houston's voice on the Michael Zager Band's "Life's a Party" (1978) was sampled on the track "Take Me (Ce Soir)" by Sedat the Turkish Avenger.

-Her 1987 hit, "I Wanna Dance with Somebody (Who Loves Me)" has been covered more than 331 times from various artists of different musical genres, according to the sample database site, WhoSampled.
+Her 1987 hit, "I Wanna Dance with Somebody (Who Loves Me)" has been covered more than 337 times from various artists of different musical genres, according to the sample database site, WhoSampled.
 Among its most prominent covers include versions from Fall Out Boy, Ashley Tisdale, Jessie J, David Byrne, Evanescence, James Bay and Sleep Token among others.
-The same song has been sampled 111 times, including most prominently in songs such as pop artist Bebe Rexha and rapper Lil Wayne's "The Way I Are (Dance With Somebody)", "Dance!" by singer Lumidee and hip-hop artist Fatman Scoop, singer Natalie La Rose's "Somebody" ft.
+The same song has been sampled 124 times, including most prominently in songs such as pop artist Bebe Rexha and rapper Lil Wayne's "The Way I Are (Dance With Somebody)", "Dance!" by singer Lumidee and hip-hop artist Fatman Scoop, singer Natalie La Rose's "Somebody" ft.
 Jeremih, and country artist Thomas Rhett's "Don't Wanna Dance", which interpolated the song's chorus.
+In addition, the song's sound and style deeply influenced Rick Astley's 1988 hit, "She Wants to Dance with Me" and Lady Gaga's 2011 song, "Fashion of His Love", which was included in special editions of her hit album, Born This Way.

 Female rap trio Salt-N-Pepa interpolated Houston's 1991 hit, "My Name Is Not Susan" for their own hit, "Whatta Man" (1993).

 R&B artist Sevyn Streeter sampled Houston's 1985 hit, "Saving All My Love for You", for her song, "My Love for You" (2019).
 Natalie Grant and Dolly Parton covered Houston's 1997 gospel-dance hit "Step by Step" in 2023.
 Ariana Grande and Cynthia Erivo covered "When You Believe" at the 2024 Met Gala.

-Her landmark cover of "I Will Always Love You" from The Bodyguard has been covered over 182 times and sampled 59 times, including acts such as Canadian DJ Sickick, British rapper Theophilus London and the R&B group Next.
+Her landmark cover of "I Will Always Love You" from The Bodyguard has been covered over 191 times and sampled 64 times, including acts such as Canadian DJ Sickick, British rapper Theophilus London and the R&B group Next.
 Among the most notable covers of Houston's rendition of the song include Zapp & Roger and Shirley Murdock, LeAnn Rimes, Keke Wyatt, Jennifer Hudson and Beyoncé.